Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 ## Benchmark Result Comparison

-We’ve looked at the results individually, but the following plots compare the performances of the potential solutions.
+We've looked at the results individually, but the following plots compare the performances of the potential solutions.
 The first plot below shows the query times vs the number of ZIP code polygons by which the data was being filtered.
-Query times don’t include the one time costs like calculating geohashes, the Hilbert curve, or sorting the data.
+Query times don't include the one time costs like calculating geohashes, the Hilbert curve, or sorting the data.

 As shown in Figure 7, the query time for the unsorted case (red) took the longest at over 40 minutes, and this case was not able to process the two largest batches of ZIP code polygons.
-The query time for the sorted geohash without spatial join (yellow) was the fastest for 100 or more polygons, but remember that it wasn’t as accurate as the other solutions.
+The query time for the sorted geohash without spatial join (yellow) was the fastest for 100 or more polygons, but remember that it wasn't as accurate as the other solutions.
 The fastest query time for an accurate solution is the Spatialpandas case (green).

 ![](/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas/spacialpandas-img-12.png)